 This curriculum policy outlines the broad and balanced curriculum that Westfield School offers all pupils of all different abilities.
 The curriculum is tailored to the individual needs of the pupils so they are challenged appropriately.
 Support and guidance is offered to all pupils and parents to ensure they achieve educationally and reach their full potential.
 Strong support is available from ALS and all staff for pupils with SEN and those who have EAL needs.
 Pupils are identified as G&T through CEM testing and by teacher assessment.
 Staff are informed and the pupils are tracked.
-Recent GCSE and A' Level performance highlight the improvements in girls achieving the top grades.

-effective preparation of pupils for the opportunities, responsibilities and experiences of life in British society.
+b) effective preparation of pupils for the opportunities, responsibilities and experiences of life in British society.